henry4k/website/posts/code-readability.md

 But thats not unconditionally true.
 Otherwise we'd probably minimize our code much more aggressive.

-While the opposite - bloating code into o

-can't be the holy grail either.
+While the opposite can't be the holy grail either.

 The truth probably lies somewhere in between.